railsuser2014/openobject-doc-book-en/source/book/3/3_8/managing_accounts.rst

 Financial analysis of partners
 ------------------------------

 When members of your accounts department sign on to the Open ERP system, they're immediately presented with the  *Accounting Dashboard.*  By default it contains a useful graph for analyzing Receivables.
 To get access to it, install the module \ ``board_account``\  .
-Then look at it using the menu  *Dashboards > Accounting > Accounting Dashboard* .
+Then look at it using the menu :menuselection:`Dashboards --> Accounting --> Accounting Dashboard`.

 .. figure::  images/account _board.png
    :align: center